Long-Term Human Video Generation of Multiple Futures Using Poses: Experiments

 \subsection{Realism of the generated futures}

-In this experiment, we evaluate the realism of generated futures via a user study on Amazon Mechanical Turk (AMT).
+In this experiment, we evaluate the realism of generated futures via a user study on Amazon Mechanical Turk.
 We show workers a pair of future poses or a pair of future videos generated by our proposed method and~\cite{villegas2017learning} or~\cite{walker2017pose}, and workers select the one that looks more realistic.
-600 pairs of poses/videos each were evaluated by 60 workers.
+1200 pairs of poses/videos each were evaluated by 120 workers.

 Table \ref{table:amt_result} shows the experimental results.
 We outperformed both~\cite{villegas2017learning} and~\cite{walker2017pose} in terms of the realism of the generated poses and videos.
 Table \ref{table:amt_result} suggests superiority of our pose prediction network, which leverages a unidimensional CNN to predict long-term poses.

-Compared to~\cite{villegas2017learning}, our generated poses were preferred, but for videos there is almost no difference.
-Both \cite{villegas2017learning} and our method generate long-term future frames from the past frame $x_T$ and a future pose $p_{t'}$.
-The further $t'$ gets from $T$, the harder generating complex poses $p_{t'}$ is.
-Unlike~\cite{villegas2017learning}, we generate multiple futures that contain a variety of motions, which makes them harder to generate.
-Also, users preferred our videos to those of~\cite{walker2017pose}.
-The first few frames of the videos generated by \cite{walker2017pose} have a good quality, but rest of the frames tend to be blurry.
+Our generated poses were preferred over those from~\cite{villegas2017learning}.
+As we can see in Figure. \ref{fig:reality_qual}, the pose sequences generated by \cite{villegas2017learning} contain less motion: In the upper example, the person does not move their legs despite they move forward, and in the lower example, the generated pose sequence has almost no movements.
+Moreover, the connection between input poses and generated poses is not smooth in \cite{villegas2017learning}.
+On the other hand, the difference between generated videos is smaller.
+Both, \cite{villegas2017learning} and our method, generate a future frame from the input frame $x_T$ and a future pose $p_{t'}$; however, the larger the difference between $p_{t'}$ and $p_T$ is, the harder generating a realistic frame is.
+Thus, because the generated poses in \cite{villegas2017learning} are rather motionless (the difference between $p_{t'}$ and $p_T$ is small), they can easily generate future videos with a realistic appearance.
+Nevertheless, in spite of generating a variety of motions, our videos are preferred for realism.

+Also, users preferred our poses and videos to those of~\cite{walker2017pose}.
+Since \cite{walker2017pose} generates poses one after another using LSTM, errors accumulate and poses tend to gradually deform.
+Our method does not have such consistency problem because we generate a pose sequence at once via 1D CNN.
+Also, the videos generated by \cite{walker2017pose} using 3D CNN tend to be blurry compared to those of \cite{villegas2017learning} and ours.
+This is because we generate the the video frames one by one for each pose, whereas \cite{walker2017pose} generates the video at once.